Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Scheme

 The fundamental operations in error correction and code surgery are parity-check measurements.
 In our scheme, we perform parity-check measurements on various quantum codes: the memory code, surface code, color code, and deformed codes.
 In the standard CSS code formalism, each code corresponds to two sets of stabilizer operators---$X$-type and $Z$-type---represented by the corresponding check matrices $H_X$ and $H_Z$.
 We measure the $X$ and $Z$ generators separately.
 For each of $H_X$ and $H_Z$, the parity-check measurements are implemented via gate teleportation, each consuming a dedicated resource state; see Fig.~\ref{fig:teleportation} for the circuit.

 We prepare the gate-teleportation resource states using LTSP.
 Each type of resource state is prepared by a tailored state-preparation circuit.
 Each execution of such a circuit generates $k_F$ identical copies of the corresponding resource state, where $k_F$ denotes the logical dimension of the F code; see Figs.~\ref{fig:scheme}~and~\ref{fig:LTSP}.
+We note that each qubit in the circuit is encoded via the concatenation of the F code and a surface code to protect against both types of Pauli errors.
 The detailed construction of these circuits is provided in Sec.~\ref{sec:LTSP}.

-A key feature of LTSP is that, by encoding with an LTC, the prepared resource states possess a crucial property: the parity-check measurements performed using these resource states are effectively free of measurement errors.
+A key feature of LTSP is that, by encoding with a constant-soundness LTC, the prepared resource states possess a crucial property: the parity-check measurements performed using these resource states are effectively free of measurement errors.
 Consequently, only a single round of measurements is required in PCS (and other code-surgery protocols).